 Chief Operations Officer

-Kimberly joined PWR! in 2015 with a background in portfolio and project management that spanned both the government and commercial sectors.
-Working for the Air Force, she oversaw the planning, scheduling, and execution processes in a developmental flight test organization, during which time she became a certified Master Trainer in Theory of Constraints Portfolio Management.
-She has also worked with government agencies such as the Transportation Security Administration and with other branches of the military in both logistics and acquisition management.
+Kimberly Peute joined PWR! in 2015 with a background in portfolio and project management spanning both government and commercial sectors.
+Working for the Air Force, she oversaw the planning, scheduling, and execution of processes in a developmental flight test organization, during which time she became a certified Master Trainer in Theory of Constraints Portfolio Management.

 Becky Farley – PhD, MS, PT